Background

 And so you don't explore space as you should.
 And that has disastrous consequences, the ability to form memories, because it's the same circuitry, use it or lose it.

 There is a phenomenon in infancy and beyond.
 And Kate Jeffery says, when she talks about studies in animals, experiments with animals and so on and so forth, there is a phenomenon, this period of time in infancy and beyond, during which we don't have a lasting episodic memories.
 We don't seem to be laying down these memories.
-Young infants don't form cognitive maps in the way adults do.
-Their spatial organization of information is a lot less rich.

 It's possible that memories you form as an infant, because the hippocampus is still developing, may get overwritten or disturbed by the new circuitry that is still developing.
-And as an adult, you cannot retrieve those early life memories the way you can later ones.

 And so no one knows what is the exact process by which the hippocampus perceives and creates representations of space and stores long-term memories and whether one is the condition to the other.
-Although it would seem, based on design principles, that if the same circuitry is used for spatial processing and memory formation, then these two have something to do with each other.
-So we're just speculating at this stage, but it seems that this is what's happening.

 The entorhinal cortex is split into five layers and they represent different cell types.
 Entorhinal cortex is the interface between the neocortex, the part where intelligence resides.

 So most people have neocortex with the exception of course of YouTube viewers.
-So neocortex is the seat of intelligence and there's the hippocampus and the mediator, the facilitator, the interface, whatever you wish to call it, is the entorhinal or interrenal, depending on the professor, entorhinal cortex.
+So neocortex is the seat of intelligence and there's the hippocampus and the mediator, the facilitator, the interfacewhatever you wish to call it, is the entorhinal or interrenal, depending on the professor, entorhinal cortex.

 Hippocampus is divided, there are many circuits in the hippocampus, each one is fed by various layers of the interrenal cortex, but the connection is clear.

 Jeffries says by the time you get to the hippocampus, quite a lot of stuff has happened.
 These senses are very highly processed, but it turns out that layer two goes here, layer three goes there, and so on and so forth.
 So it's all highly specialized.

-And she says in recent years, some of the most stunning images of the hippocampus have emerged from Harvard University Center of Brain Science.
+The channels of communication are not diffuse.
+There's a lot of backward and forward flow of information, but along dedicated channels.

 There's a neuroscientist there, his name is Jeff Lichtman.
 He uses microscopes to map neural connections in the brains of mice.
 And he plays with genes and he causes mice to express different fluorescent proteins in individual neurons.
 It's stunning light show.
 And there are these beautiful bursts of pink and blue and green.
-These are known as brain bows, brain brawls.
+These are known as brainbow, brainbow photographs.

 And he shows how the cells in the hippocampus are condensed into single orderly layers.

 If you go to the cortex, the neurons look like a galaxy who has exploded a kind of supernova, like a galaxy which has exploded, a galaxy which came across and improvised explosive devices.
 All the neurons are strewn totally randomly.
 It's like a big mess, like someone spilled neurons, and you can't make head or tails.
 There's no sense in any of this.
 Nothing is organized.